yaaminiv/yaaminiv.github.io/_posts/2017-05-23-DNR-Sample-Preparation-Round2.md

 - Tweezers cleaned by dipping in ethanol, and then rinsing in nanopure water
 - Repeated for all samples

+I noticed that the amount of gill tissue in the original DNR sample vials varied between samples.
+Some had large chunks of tissue that were easily split, some barely had any tissue.
+I ran into something similar last time, so I don't think it's going to be much of an issue.

 #### **Made 50 mM NH4HCO3 + 6M urea solution**
 Protocol used can be found [here](https://github.com/sr320/LabDocs/blob/master/protocols/ProteinprepforMSMS.md), or viewed below.
 This solution must be used no later than 24 hours after it is made, or it is no longer viable.